-This chapter introduces convolutional neural networks (CNNs), a powerful family of neural networks that were designed for precisely this purpose.
+This chapter introduces convolutional neural networks (CNNs), a powerful family of neural networks that are designed for precisely this purpose.
 CNN-based architectures are now ubiquitous in the field of computer vision, and have become so dominant that hardly anyone today would develop a commercial application or enter a competition related to image recognition, object detection, or semantic segmentation, without building off of this approach.

 First, we will walk through the basic operations that comprise the backbone of all convolutional networks.
-These include the convolutional layers themselves, nitty-gritty details including padding and stride, the pooling layers used to aggregate information across adjacent spatial regions, the use of multiple channels (also called filters) at each layer, and a careful discussion of the structure of modern architectures.
+These include the convolutional layers themselves, nitty-gritty details including padding and stride, the pooling layers used to aggregate information across adjacent spatial regions, the use of multiple channels at each layer, and a careful discussion of the structure of modern architectures.
 We will conclude the chapter with a full working example of LeNet, the first convolutional network successfully deployed, long before the rise of modern deep learning.
 In the next chapter, we will dive into full implementations of some popular and comparatively recent CNN architectures whose designs represent most of the techniques commonly used by modern practitioners.

 - 6.1.
-From Dense Layers to Convolutions
+From Fully-Connected Layers to Convolutions

 - 6.2.
 Convolutions for Images